AdobeDocs/experience-manager-64.en/help/assets/config-dynamic.md

    In AEM: `/conf/global/settings/dam/dm/presets/analytics/jcr:content/userdata`

 1. Build the package.
-1. Download or share the Video Analytics preset package so that it can be shared with subsequent new Author nodes.
+1. Download or share the [!DNL Video Analytics] preset package so that it can be shared with subsequent new Author nodes.

-### Installing the Video Analytics preset package before you configure additional Author nodes {#installing-the-video-analytics-preset-package-before-you-configure-additional-author-nodes}
+### Installing the [!DNL Video Analytics] preset package before you configure additional Author nodes {#installing-the-video-analytics-preset-package-before-you-configure-additional-author-nodes}

 Be sure that you complete this task _before_ you configure **[!UICONTROL Dynamic Media Configuration (Pre 6.3)]**.
 Failure to do so results in the creation of another unused report suite.
 In addition, even though video reporting will continue to work correctly, the gathering of data is not optimized.

-Make sure that the Video Analytics preset package from the first Author node is accessible on the new Author node.
+Make sure that the [!DNL Video Analytics] preset package from the first Author node is accessible on the new Author node.

-1. Upload the Video Analytics preset package that you created eariler to **[!UICONTROL Package Manager]**.
+1. Upload the [!DNL Video Analytics] preset package that you created eariler to **[!UICONTROL Package Manager]**.
-1. Install the Video Analytics preset package.
+1. Install the [!DNL Video Analytics] preset package.
 1. Configure **[!UICONTROL Dynamic Media Configuration (Pre 6.3)]**.

 ### Verifying and debugging the package installation {#verifying-and-debugging-the-package-installation}

 1. Do any one of the following to verify and, if necessary, debug the package installation:

-    * **Check the Video Analytics preset by way of the JCR** To check the Video Analytics preset by way of the JCR, you must have access to **[!UICONTROL CRXDE Lite]**.
+    * **Check the [!DNL Video Analytics] preset by way of the JCR** To check the [!DNL Video Analytics] preset by way of the JCR, you must have access to **[!UICONTROL CRXDE Lite]**.

       AEM - In **[!UICONTROL CRXDE Lite]**, navigate to `/conf/global/settings/dam/dm/presets/analytics/jcr:content/userdata  `